-Razer gets backing from Horizons Ventures, inks phone JV with Three
+Razer raises $50-100M from Horizons Ventures, inks phone JV with Three

 The opportunity is a sizeable one.
 Razer estimates that there were 2 billion gamers globally in 2015, projected to rise to 2.8 billion by 2018; and smartphone games generate $27 billion in revenues in the $100 billion gaming market.

-Part of that has also been fuelled by large e-sports gaming events — a medium that Razer is also looking to cultivate — which racked up 6 billion hours of gameplay time in 2016.
+Part of that has also been fueled by large e-sports gaming events — a medium that Razer is also looking to cultivate — which racked up 6 billion hours of gameplay time in 2016.

 “Razer is the world’s leading lifestyle brand for gamers and reaches billions of gamers globally.
 In addition, we’re pioneers in esports – one of the most exciting media platforms in recent years,” said Min-Liang Tan, co-founder and CEO of Razer, in a statement.
 “We are incredibly excited about joining forces with the 3 Group to bring our cutting-edge gamer lifestyle to their audiences.
 From co-branding to mobile and virtual currencies – we’re excited to work with the 3 Group to reach out to the youth in their markets.”